Statistical properties of zeta functions' zeros: Number-theoretical zetas

-where $\tau \left( n\right) $ is called the Ramanujan $\tau $-function.
-It follows that the $L$-function associated to the $\Delta $-function has both a functional equation and the Euler product property.
+where $\tau( n) $ is the Ramanujan $\tau$-function.
+It follows that the $L$-function associated to the $\Delta$-function has both a functional equation and the Euler product property.

-In a more general situation, if we wish to find forms that have both a functional equation and a Euler product, then we must overcome the obstacle that operators $w_{N}$ and $T\left( n\right) $ do not always commute.
-However, this obstacle can be circumvented and it can be proved that such modular forms do exist.
-They are called \emph{newforms. }
+In a more general situation, if we wish to find forms that have both a functional equation and a Euler product, then we must overcome the obstacle that in some exceptional cases operators $W$ and $T( n) $ do not commute.
+However, this obstacle can be circumvented and it can be proved that such good modular forms do exist.
+They are called \emph{primitive forms} or \emph{newforms. }

-In summary, the L-functions of modular newforms have both a functional equation and the Euler product property.
+In summary, the L-functions of primitive forms have both a functional equation and the Euler product property.
+As a consequence, one can write explicit formulas for these L-functions.